 Turning to Chellsee, Whatsit said, “Time for you to leave.
 This mission should take no more than five days.
 As soon as we return, I’ll come find you.”

-Gazing into Whatsit’s eyes, Chellsee reached up and stroked his cheek.
+Gazing into Whatsit’s eyes, Chellsee stroked his cheek.
 “You better come back to me.”

 “You old dog you,” Becky purred.
 “I thought she warned you never to touch her again when she tried to stab you on the Destinnee?”